himanshu20792/BirdProject/README.md

 ### Data collection & preparation:
 - In order to capture movements, I needed to collect scooter data at frequent intervals.
 Developed a script that pinged the API every 5 mins for multiple coordinate points for 45 days straight resulting in about ~8M observations.
 API: https://github.com/ubahnverleih/WoBike/blob/master/Bird.md
-- Data was initially collected as CSVs, but managing such numerous CSVs became really cumbersome.
+- Data was initially collected as CSVs, but managing numerous CSVs became really cumbersome.
 So I improved upon the above script to start exporting the collected data to a PostgreSQL database using the sqlalchemy package.
 - The data collected required extensive cleaning and preparation that I wouldnt go into too much detail here, but you can find an in-depth explanation of my whole project here (link to my blogpost)

 ### Analysis: